 - Include at least 5 keywords and synonyms in the keyword field

 - Link to the published article on social media, blogs and academic websites

 A lot of this boils down to selecting appropriate keywords (i.e. search terms) and using them frequently and appropriately, because, “Generally speaking, the more often a search term occurs in the document, and the more important the document field is in which the term occurs, the more relevant the document is considered.”(2)

 This shouldn’t be a completely daunting process or even that much additional work.
-It is really about being more mindful, as you are writing the paper, of how users will search and find the published version online.
+It's really about being more mindful of how users will search and find the published version online.